GardeaIndustries/GardeaIndustries/README.md

 - **Python**: Leveraged Python's readability and flexibility in various projects, enhancing their efficiency and effectiveness.

-- **ReactJS**: Developed dynamic and interactive user interfaces using ReactJS, capitalizing on its component reusability and efficiency.
+- **Svelte**: Developed dynamic and interactive user interfaces using Sveltekit, capitalizing on its component reusability and efficiency.

 - **Data Science**: Actively studying and applying data science techniques to extract valuable insights from data, thereby improving the efficiency of my projects.